"June 10, 2015 -- A new class of medications can lower "bad" LDL cholesterol to unheard-of levels, and it may be on the horizon.

 The effect of 10 mg/day of LIPITOR on lipid levels was similar to that seen in previous clinical trials.

 LIPITOR significantly reduced the rate of coronary events [either fatal coronary heart disease (46 events in the placebo group vs. 40 events in the LIPITOR group) or non-fatal MI (108 events in the placebo group vs. 60 events in the LIPITOR group)] with a relative risk reduction of 36% [(based on incidences of 1.9% for LIPITOR vs. 3.0% for placebo), p=0.0005 (see Figure 1)].
 The risk reduction was consistent regardless of age, smoking status, obesity, or presence of renal dysfunction.
 The effect of LIPITOR was seen regardless of baseline LDL levels.
 Due to the small number of events, results for women were inconclusive.

-Non-Fatal Myocardial Infarction or Coronary Heart Disease Death (in ASCOT-LLA)
+Incidence of Non-Fatal Myocardial Infarction or Coronary Heart Disease Death